johno/johnotander.github.io/_posts/2014-01-06-creativity-is-the-residue-of-time-wasted.md

 ---
 layout: post
 title: The Origins of Creative Insight & Why You Need Grit
-summary: A wonderful and interesting talk by Jonah Lehrer at Behance's 99% conference.
+summary: An interesting talk on creativity by Jonah Lehrer at Behance's 99% conference.
 category: Vimeo
 ---